Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2021

 humans—those who were specifically chosen—will come to life and follow Christ and be gathered together, all at the same time.
 To

 say death and sleep are the same is to make Jesus out to be a liar!

-place for believers, and that they would NOT follow Him to that place until sometime after He comes back.
+and that they would NOT follow Him at that time until after He comes back.

 "The living know that they will die, but the dead don't know anything" (Ecclesiastes 9:5).
 Dead believers are unconscious, similar to

 the dictionary's definition of sleep.
 They have no thoughts between death and resurrection.
 "There is no mention of the Lord in

 death.
 In Sheol who will give the Lord thanks?"
 (Psalm 6:5).
 "The dead don't praise the Lord, neither do any that go down into

 silence" (Psalm 115:17).
 "Man returns to the earth; in that very day his thoughts perish" (Psalm 146:4).

 "Whatever your hand finds to do, do it with all your might; for there is no work, nor device, nor knowledge, nor wisdom, in Sheol,